 Oracle VirtualBox 3.2 beta includes new performance features

-The Oracle VirtualBox 3.2 beta version has a variety
+The Oracle VirtualBox 3.2 beta version has a variety of new features and support that are designed to improve customers' virtual machine (VM) performance.

 Oracle VirtualBox 3.2 is now called Oracle VM VirtualBox after Oracle's acquisition of Sun Microsystems.
 The new version includes memory ballooning, which decreases the RAM used by a VM, and CPU hot plugging for Linux and specific Windows guests.
 The Oracle VirtualBox 3.2 beta allows solutions providers to delete snapshots while a VM is running, provides support for multi-monitor guest setups in the GUI and includes Universal Serial Bus tablet and keyboard emulation.